sausheong/ga/README.md

 Natural selection, as a refresher, is a key mechanism in evolution.
 It is a natural process that causes populations (of organisms) to adapt to their environment over time.
 These populations have variations in traits.
 Individual organisms with more suitable traits have higher chances of survival in the environment.
 The next generations reproduced from these surviving organisms will inherit their traits, resulting eventualy in a population with these more suitable traits.

-However if the entire population have the same traits, and the environment changes, this will result in extinction.
-Fortunately mutations that occur occasionally causes variations in traits and these allows traits that are more suited for the changed environment to survive and become the dominant trait.
+However if the entire population have the same traits, and the environment changes, the population will go extinction.
+Fortunately mutations that occur occasionally causes variations in traits and these allow organisms with traits that are more suited for the changed environment to survive and become dominant.

 A popularly used illustration is the [variation in color in the peppered moths in England](https://en.wikipedia.org/wiki/Peppered_moth_evolution).
 Before the early 1800s, the peppered moth in England were mostly of the white variety and its coloration helped it to hide from predatory birds as it blended well with light-colored lichens and English trees.
 However during the Industrial Revolution, light-colored lichens died due to pollution and many of the trees on which the moths rested became blackened by soot.
 This gave the dark colored moths an advantage in hiding from predators while the light colored moths were easily spotted.
 By the mid 1800s, the number of dark colored moths increased and by the end of the century, almost all peppered moths were of the dark variety.
 The balance was reversed by the effect of the Clean Air Act 1956, and the dark colored moths became rare again.